SCSSierra Chart Study

 What it is

 An scsf_ function is the C++ entry point of a Sierra Chart custom study.
-Every study you write in ACSIL declares one (or more) functions whose name starts with the scsf_ prefix — for example, scsf_TradeManager or scsf_VolumeProfile.
+Every study you write in ACSIL declares one (or more) functions whose name starts with the scsf_ prefix, for example scsf_TradeManager or scsf_VolumeProfile.
 Sierra Chart's loader scans every DLL it loads, finds all exported symbols matching this naming convention, and exposes each one as a selectable study in the platform's UI.

-The signature of every scsf_ function is the same: it takes a single argument, a reference to an SCStudyInterfaceRef object — conventionally named sc — through which the study reads bar data, configures itself, and writes outputs.
+The signature of every scsf_ function is the same: it takes a single argument, a reference to an SCStudyInterfaceRef object (conventionally named sc) through which the study reads bar data, configures itself, and writes outputs.
 The function returns void.
 There are no other valid entry-point shapes.

 Why it matters

 The scsf_ prefix is what makes a study discoverable.
 If you compile a DLL with a function named MyStudy instead of scsf_MyStudy, Sierra Chart will load the DLL successfully but the study will not appear in Analysis → Studies → Add Custom Study.
-The convention is enforced by the loader, not by the compiler — there is no warning at build time if you get it wrong.
+The convention is enforced by the loader, not by the compiler, and there is no warning at build time if you get it wrong.

-The function name (minus the prefix) is the default identifier the platform uses to reference the study internally — in chartbooks, in study collections, in cross-study references.
+The function name (minus the prefix) is the default identifier the platform uses to reference the study internally: in chartbooks, in study collections, in cross-study references.
 Renaming an scsf_ function in production is a breaking change for any chartbook that already references it.

 How it's used in ACSIL code

-A single .cpp file can host multiple scsf_ functions — one per study.
+A single .cpp file can host multiple scsf_ functions, one per study.
 They all share the same SCDLLName (the DLL identity) but each appears as its own selectable study.
-This is how a single DLL can ship a family of related studies — for example, an order-flow toolkit might expose scsf_DeltaCandles, scsf_FootprintGrid, and scsf_CVD from the same DLL.
+This is how a single DLL can ship a family of related studies: for example, an order-flow toolkit might expose scsf_DeltaCandles, scsf_FootprintGrid, and scsf_CVD from the same DLL.

 Inside an scsf_ function, the standard flow is: check sc.SetDefaults; if true, write the configuration block and return; if false, fall through to the runtime body that reads sc.Close[], sc.Volume[], etc., and writes to sc.Subgraph[i][bar].